 Why is it so important?

-Building contractors, and other contractors working on site, should have their own procedures for managing the health and safety aspects of their work.
+Contractors must have their own procedures for managing the health and safety aspects of their work.
 They should be able to demonstrate that they have knowledge of relevant health and safety law and have taken this into account in the pricing, planning and execution of work on any premises.
+When this happens, all parties can work safely together.

 What is a contractor?

 A contractor is anyone you get in to work for you who is not an employee.
-Using contractors - for maintenance, repairs, installation, construction, demolition and many other jobs - may be routine in your company.
-But many accidents involve contractors working on site.
-Sometimes, you may have more than one contractor on site, you need to think about how their work may affect each other’s and how they interact with your activities.
+Using contractors - for maintenance, repairs, IT, installation, construction, demolition and many other jobs - may be routine in your company.
+But many accidents involve contractors working on your premises.
+Sometimes, you may have more than one contractor, you need to think about how their work may affect each other’s and how they interact with your activities.
 Clearly, in these circumstances there is more chance of something being overlooked.

 Legislation